Simplifying and speeding up the time to hire is something every hiring team loves but often struggles to achieve.

 To help your team make the right choices quickly, we’ll share best practices for designing interview evaluation forms that hook top-quality, professional candidates.

 TL;DR — Key Takeaways

 - What is an interview evaluation form?
-It’s a standard form that interviewers use to evaluate a candidate against a particular set of criteria.
+Whether you hear it called an “interview feedback form,” “candidate evaluation form,” or simply an “interview evaluation,” it’s a standard form that interviewers use to evaluate a candidate against a particular set of criteria.

-- What are the benefits of these evaluation forms?
-Along with reducing personal bias, they can help to speed up interviews and enable teams to make more data-driven decisions about potential new hires.
+- Along with reducing personal bias, the benefits of using an interview evaluation form include helping speed up interviews and enabling teams to make more data-driven decisions about potential new hires.

-- Lastly, we explore 7 tips to design an interview evaluation form that everyone on the team can use, such as agreeing on success criteria, following a structured interview approach, and leaving enough space for comments or notes on any red flags you might spot.
+- If you’re creating a candidate evaluation form from scratch, we’ve got seven tips to help you design an interview evaluation form that everyone on the team can use, such as agreeing on success criteria, following a structured interview approach, and leaving enough space for comments or notes on any red flags you might spot.